Chi Rho Liturgical Machine Embroidery Design

 4Roberts, Carrie.
 Reformation Vestments.
 October 20th, 2016.
 Personal Collection, Ecclesiastical Sewing, Minnesota.

-The design is currently available in a 3.5 inch, 5 inch, 7 inch and 10 inch size.
-The design comes standard stitched on white silk dupioni silk at this time, and in the future, we hope to have more flexibility and ability provide the designs on alternate fabrics.
+The design is currently available in 3.5-inch, 5-inch, 7-inch, and 10-inch sizes.
+The design comes standard stitched on white silk dupioni silk at this time, and in the future, we hope to have more flexibility and the ability to provide designs on alternate fabrics.
 If you have specific requests for fabrics or colors, please be sure to email us at Ecclesiastical Sewing.
-While we have many items available for sale at our storefront, there is still much work to be done with the development of our complete line of liturgical machine embroidery designs.
+While our storefront offers many items for sale, we still have much work to do in developing our complete line of liturgical machine embroidery designs.

-Keep an eye open for this design to be reintroduced with variations in the coming months, both as machine embroidered designs, and if luck may have it, perhaps the design may surface as a hand embroidered project.
+Keep an eye open for the reintroduction of this design with variations in the coming months.
+It may appear as both machine-embroidered designs and, if luck permits, as a hand-embroidered project.

 Soli Deo Gloria

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.